GerardSh/SoftwareUniversity/01 C#/README.md

 # C# Web Developer - Softuni Professional Modules Curriculum
-This repository is a comprehensive collection of exercises and notes from the Softuni Professional C# Web Developer program.
+This repository is a comprehensive collection of exercises, exams and notes from the Softuni Professional C# Web Developer program.
 It is designed to provide a detailed reference and learning aid based on the academy’s curriculum.

 ## Repository Contents
 README Files: These files contain detailed notes, summaries, and personal observations from each module, along with practical exercises and solutions.